The 5 best sites to spot birds in Milton Keynes

 The wildlife that can be seen there varies, but there are good numbers of wading birds at the right time and if the weather has been kind, especially Lapwings; as well as Little Egrets, and water birds; but the odd passage bird turns up sometimes, and it has had some really good birds.
 (Best birds – Cattle Egret has been recorded, and Great White Egret appear most years, at least once; Black Winged Stilt and Pectoral Sandpiper have both also been recorded).

-The area is also good for Butterflies such as Small Skipper, Large Skipper and Marble White to name but three, and there is a breeding population of the rare White Letter Hairstreak.
+The area is also good for Butterflies such as Small Skipper, Large Skipper and Marble White to name but three.
+And there is a breeding population of the rare White Letter Hairstreak near by.
 Dragonfly numbers have always been good but are increasing thanks to the large amount of water.
-Banded Demoiselle occur in huge numbers, Red-eyed Damselfly and Small Red-eyed Damselfly, are regular, Skimmers, Hawkers and all manor of larger Odes are also regular.
+Banded Demoiselle occur in huge numbers.
+Red-eyed Damselfly and Small Red-eyed Damselfly, are regular.
+Skimmers, Hawkers and all manor of larger Odes are also regular.
 And a whole host of insects can be found, if you look hard enough.

 Willen Lake

 Willen lake was once THE number one location for birds in Milton Keynes.
-The nature reserve on the north lake used to have a changeable water level, that in peak wader migration would be lowered to attract passage birds.
-Real rarities like Caspian Tern, Whiskered Tern (2 at once) and Black-winged Stilt (tried to breed) have turned up, and Spotted Crake was almost annual.
+The nature reserve on the north lake used to have a changeable water level.
+In peak wader migration it would be lowered to attract passage birds.
+Real rarities like Caspian Tern, Whiskered Tern (2 at once) and Black-winged Stilt (tried to breed) have turned up.
+And Spotted Crake was almost annual.
 Smaller waders turned up with such regularity that annual stints and other sandpiper were expected.

 Then they built the road through the middle and it all changed.